tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 * dwc:country = ""
 * dwc:countryCode = "US"

 In this case, the `Information Element` `Acted Upon` is `dwc:country`, and the `Information Element` `Consulted` is `dwc:countryCode`.
 The Test would return NOT_COMPLIANT for this record, with a comment that dwc:country is empty, and that the value of dwc:countryCode does not have the value "XZ".
-The Test would not return NOT_COMPLIANT because of the value of dwc:countryCode, but because of the value of dwc:country.
+The Test would return NOT_COMPLIANT because of the value of dwc:country, not because of the value of dwc:countryCode.
 The value of dwc:countryCode is consulted in the Test, but is not itself the subject of a non-compliance assertion.
 Therefore, when presenting the results of this Test, it would be important to make clear that the non-compliance is with respect to dwc:country, and not dwc:countryCode.

 A hypothetical (partial) presentation of the results of this `Test` in a spreadsheet might color code the `Information Element` `Acted Upon` (dwc:country) in red to indicate that it is the subject of a non-compliance assertion, while the `Information Element` `Consulted` (dwc:countryCode) should not be similarly marked as it is not the subject of a non-compliance assertion, even though it was consulted in the `Test`.